Rad-vertising, or How Streaming Services and Brands are Using 90s Nostalgia To Drive Performance

 Connected TV is currently one of the fastest-growing channels in advertising — and it’s not surprising.
 Connected TV ads are an effective way of reaching your target audience; they’re highly targeted, unskippable, trackable, brand-safe ads that are guaranteed to make an impact.
 They provide a broadcast-quality ad experience, without the drawbacks of the ‘throw it against the wall and hope it sticks’ approach of linear TV advertising.

 With a pedigree like that, it’s no big surprise to see that Connected TV ads are becoming a mainstay of many brands’ marketing mix.
 That means if you want to keep up, you’re going to have to get up to speed with the ins and outs of Connected TV.

-Before we get into the terminology, we thought you might like to have a baseline definition for Connected TV to get you started.
+Before we get into the industry terminology, we thought you might like to have a baseline Connected TV definition to get you started.

 > Connected TV | Connected TV (CTV) is digital content accessed by apps and streamed over smart TVs, mobile, or OTT devices via an internet connection.

 Is OTT the same as Connected TV?
 Great question!
-Let’s start with some terms you may have heard when people discuss Connected TV / Performance TV as a whole.
-Because it’s still relatively new, there are a couple of competing labels that have cropped up.
-Rest assured, they mean the exact same thing.
+Let’s start with some terms you may have heard when people discuss Connected TV and Performance TV as a whole.
+Because it’s still relatively new, there are a couple of competing labels that have cropped up recently: OTT and IPTV.

 > (updated) Over The Top (OTT) | Over-the-top (OTT) content goes “over” your cable box to give you access to TV content.
 In other words, OTT advertising platforms deliver content using an internet connection as opposed to a cable or broadcast provider.
 If you are comparing OTT vs. CTV, you are in luck – they are the same thing!
 You may also see OTT advertising described as OTT Programmatic.